THCLab/licensing/README.md

 EUPL1.2 is a novel license in the industry.
 Therefore, as a potential consumer of our work, you deserve full transparency of how EUPL works or whether it is an option to consume our work in your codebase.
 We have chosen EUPL because we want to protect the community ([see our IPR approach](https://hackmd.io/@hcf/H1Og-0yUj)) from exclusive appropriation.

+## OK, but can I use it in my codebcase?!

-**TL;DR**: you can consume our work within your codebase, no matter whether it is licensed under one of F/OSS options or is proprietary.
+In short, yes.
+You can consume our work within your codebase, no matter whether it is released as [permissive/protective license](https://en.wikipedia.org/wiki/Software_license), or is proprietary.
+EUPL does not impose any other regulation onto your codebase.

 ## EUPL crucial characteristics in terms of software reusability